 A complete change.
 I’ve had many different jobs over the years including security, which I’ve been doing for the past few years, but I’d never worked in these fields.

 I had what I thought would be a career in my early 20s.
 I was a medical assistant.
 I went to school for that as well, but I was laid off after working for the Department of Health for five years.

 My grandfather was a master electrician and ran his own company in the Northeast.
 I’m kind of following in his footsteps.
 Besides that, the pay in both HVAC and electrical is really good, and I wanted a career that was “recession-proof” because I’ve been laid off a few times.
 I like the fact that if, for whatever reason, I leave a job, I’m going to be able to find another one rather quickly.
 I don’t like being out of work.

 What was your favorite part about your time at Tulsa?

-The people that I was in class with and being able to interact with them for a common goal.
+My favorite part was the people that I was in class with and being able to interact with them for a common goal.
 The instructors were also really helpful.
 Any time I had an issue with something, they were there to guide me through.
-I wish there was a little more hands-on time, but from what we were taught, I have the knowledge necessary to complete my tasks on the job now.
+I have the knowledge necessary to complete my tasks on the job now.